Skip to contents

 Uploading a dataset

 Click Upload File and select the dataset you would like to use.
 The data must be in .csv or .rds format.
 The best input for the app is data that follows the ADNCA format.
 Other formats of data will also work.
+Alternatively, for exploring the app, Users can use the Dummy dataset that is already uploaded.

 Data upload